ACP provides a legal substitute address for eligible DC residents to maintain the confidentiality of her or his actual address.

 The District of Columbia’s Sexual Assault Response Team (SART) is a multidisciplinary group composed of agencies and organizations that provide services to victims in the aftermath of a sexual assault with the purpose of providing a coordinated response to sexual assault in our community.

-The Office of Victim Services provides staff support and funding to a Domestic Violence Fatality Review Board.
+The Office of Victim Services provides staff support and funding to a Domestic Violence Fatality Review Board (DVFRB).
 The purpose of the Board is to prevent domestic violence fatalities by improving the response of individuals, the community, and government agencies to domestic violence.

 The Juvenile Justice Advisory Group (JJAG) advises the state juvenile agency, provides active consultation to the government and private agencies, and ensures the provision of comprehensive delinquency prevention programs that meet the needs of youth through the collaboration of many local systems with which a youth may interface.